Mobile Apps

 Android

-Android apps are composed of a set of Activities.
-Each of these Activities can be called by other apps if configured as such.
-Depending on how your app and deeplinks are structured, you can choose to use one central endpoint or many.
+Android apps consist of a set of Activities, with each Activity capable of being accessed by other apps if configured accordingly.
+Depending on how you structure your app and deeplinks, you can opt for one central endpoint or multiple endpoints.

-When the app is opened, you can recover the URL that was used to launch it and process it according to your needs.
+When users open your app, retrieve the URL used to launch it and process it as needed to meet your requirements.

 You can find reference documentation on Android deeplinking here.